Dabendorf/INF237-AlgoritmeEngineering/README.md

 - The update goes to the leafs and works iteratively up to the parents depending if it is within the range or not

 #### Movie Collection
-There is a stack of movies with numbers 1 to n
+There is a stack of movies with numbers 1 to n<br/>

-Each time we are interested in a movie, the programme outputs at which position from the top the movie is situated
+Each time we are interested in a movie, the programme outputs at which position from the top the movie is situated<br/>
 It then updates the positions of all movies

 Solution: